aimms/how-to/Articles/329/329-more-logging.rst

 .. image:: images/log4view.png
     :align: center

+|

-Using Azure to inspect logs created on the AIMMS Cloud
+Using Azure to Inspect Logs Created on the AIMMS Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Azure logging information is only accessible to AIMMS staff.